n3554/n3554/technical_specification/parallelism.4.1.alg.general.md

     [*Note:* For example, an algorithm whose specification requires `InputIterator` but receives a concrete iterator of the category `RandomAccessIterator` may use `operator[]`.
 In this case, it is the algorithm caller's responsibility to ensure `operator[]` is race-free. -- *end note*.]

-6. An implementation may provide additional execution policy types besides `parallel_execution_policy`, `sequential_execution_policy`, `vector_execution_policy`, or `execution_policy`.
-Objects of type `execution_policy` must be constructible and assignable from any additional non-standard execution policy provided by the implementation.
-   `XXX this provision should be moved to clause on execution policies`

-7. Algorithms invoked with an execution policy object of type `execution_policy` execute internally as if invoked with instances of type `sequential_execution_policy`, `parallel_execution_policy`, or a non-standard implementation-defined execution policy depending on the dynamic value of the `execution_policy` object.
+6. Algorithms invoked with an execution policy object of type `execution_policy` execute internally as if invoked with instances of type `sequential_execution_policy`, `parallel_execution_policy`, or a non-standard implementation-defined execution policy depending on the dynamic value of the `execution_policy` object.

-8. Implementations of types `sequential_execution_policy`, `parallel_execution_policy`, and `vector_execution_policy` are permitted to provide additional non-standard data and function members.

-    [*Note:* This provision permits objects of these types to be stateful. -- *end note*.]

-    `XXX this provision should be moved to the clause on execution policies`
+7. The applications of function objects in parallel algorithms invoked with an execution policy object of non-standard type provided by the implementation execute in implementation-defined fashion.